-Though Jason carried his alienation like a badge of honor in any regard, with each turn of the clock his psyche continued to sag, until like descent into Dante’s imagination he had transformed from a public servant into a private avenger in need of a cleansing purge.
-This was the price of retail, the slow captured grind.
+With elbows propped on knees, and palms cupping his long bearded face, the assistant manager wore his alienation as naturally as his mane of lank, sandy hair.
+Yet with each turn of the clock his psyche continued to sag until, like a descent into Dante’s imagination he had transformed from a public servant into a private avenger in need of a cleansing purge.

-At long last the closing hour came and went, the final customers ushered out.
-With heads low, but spirits rising, the crew filed out back behind the stockroom into their small, two-stall shower room.
+Shortly after five o’clock the final customer was ushered out.
+Then, with heads low, but spirits rising, the crew filed out back behind the stockroom into their small, two-stall shower room.
 There they changed into their running gear before meeting out front to stretch anxious muscles in preparation for their weekly run to oblivion and back.

-Many of the Saturday afternoon regulars would loop that one and three-quarter miles as part of their daily routine.
-But on these late Saturday afternoons it was no more than a link in a much longer span, as this was more than just another training run.
-For most it took on the importance once reserved for religious observation, a service-at-speed to reawaken a deeply felt connection to a more visceral set of truths than could be found between the covers of any hymnal or hard upon the pew fronting any altar.
+The Chestnut Hill Reservoir formed a natural barrier between the city’s hard red-brick exterior and the leafy Boston College campus.
+Situated just west of Cleveland Circle, the Rez had long been one of the area’s most popular running destinations with its two grand waterworks’ buildings posing like museums along the rim of its southern shore.
+Many of the Saturday afternoon regulars would loop the one and three-quarter miles around the Rez as part of their daily routine.
+But on these late Saturday afternoon runs it was no more than a link in a much longer span, as this was more than just another training run.
+For most, it took on the importance once reserved for religious observation, a service-at-speed to reawaken a deeply felt connection to a more visceral set of truths than could be found between the covers of a hymnal or hard upon the pew fronting any altar.

-Their first few miles out Beacon were for bringing systems to speed, monitoring past stresses, and initiating a rhythm.
+The first few miles out Beacon Street were for bringing systems to speed, monitoring past stresses, and initiating a rhythm.
 Minor key exchanges accompanied those minutes, nothing serious or threatening, certainly nothing to point to the coming savagery.
 That it would come was enough.
 To speak of it was to corrupt it, like ballplayers discussing an impending no-hitter.
-And so in the beginning, in the pregnancy of effort, with many heated miles before them shimmering in the distance, the pack remained little more than a moving meritocracy, poignant potentials of past strengths and weaknesses, each a willing celebrant to the ritual’s paced liturgy ahead.
+And so in the beginning, in the pregnancy of effort, with many miles stretched out before them shimmering in the distance, the pack remained little more than a moving meritocracy, poignant potentials of past strengths and weaknesses, each man a willing celebrant to the ritual’s paced liturgy ahead.

-Cresting Hammond Street past Boston College nearly two miles lay behind.
-Though they remained in loose formation, warning systems had powered up and transmissions adjusted, as well.
-A serious move could arrive at any moment, and each now existed on an edge that could answer, yet not instigate, its searing call.
+As they crested Hammond Street past Boston College, nearly two miles lay behind.
+And though they remained in loose formation, their warning systems had powered up and transmissions adjusted, too.
+A serious move could arrive at any moment, and each man now existed on an edge that could answer, yet not instigate, its searing call.

-Soon, as so often was the case, the minister’s son initiated the game, moving out to a two-stride lead as the road swept right essing down into Newton, the first of Boston’s tony western suburbs.
-The most responsible of the group with a wife, two children, and mortgage he couldn’t afford, the minister’s son was also the most in need of release.
-He’d been tortured by conformity since before the ontology of Clapton, and most truly came alive set free in the escapist miasma of pure effort.
+Soon enough, though, the minister’s son initiated the game, as he so often did, moving out to a two-stride lead as the road swept right snaking down into Newton, the first of Boston’s tony western suburbs.
+The most responsible of the group with a wife, two children, and mortgage he couldn’t afford, the minister’s son was also the most in need of release, having been tortured by conformity since before the ontology of Clapton.
+He most truly came alive set free in the escapist miasma of pure effort.
 He couldn’t wait, and everybody knew it.
-In fact, he’d already done a six miler earlier that morning just to burn off his fill.
+In fact, he’d already done a six-mile fun earlier that morning just to burn off his fill.

-As Beacon Street angled down, and thus elevated their hips, the minister’s son baited the pace out before them, his straw-blond hair dancing atop a stubble-bearded face slack with the grace of concentration conserved.
-But always two strides in front, his stride slung low for long insertions of pace, always trying to pull the group into a higher rate, always tempting, always luring, always pushing.
+As Beacon Street angled down, the minister’s son baited the pace out before them.
+With his straw-blond hair dancing atop a stubble-bearded face slack with the grace of concentration conserved, and a stride slung low for long insertions of pace, he tried valiantly to pull the group into a higher rate, always tempting, always luring, always pushing.
 Always.
 Always!
-Even his protestations to the contrary were appreciated as artifice of a radical beauty.
+Even his protestations to the contrary were appreciated as an artifice of a radical beauty.
 Unleashed intensity was his truest calling and fondest wish.
 Running alongside him was like throwing gasoline on an open flame.
 So his friends mocked him with a flammable disregard.

-In spite of the minister’s sons urgings, their initial delvings into pace weren’t moves so much as foretellings of one: an increase in tempo to find a more sympathetic gear down a freeing grade, perhaps a quick spurt to beat a traffic light’s change.
-But even these small accelerations would cause the group’s antenna to twitch as all possibilities passed through analysis.
-Strides adjusted and breathing deepened as nothing meant nothing any longer.
+In spite of the minister’s son’s urging, their initial delving into pace wasn’t so much a move as a foretelling of one, perhaps an increase in tempo to find a more sympathetic gear down a freeing grade, or a quick spurt to beat a traffic light’s change.
+But even these small accelerations would cause the group’s antennae to twitch as possibilities were analyzed while strides adjusted and breathing deepened.
+Nothing meant nothing any longer.

 …Herein lives wisdom, beauty, and increase,